boyko-ant/ASP.NET-CORS/README.md

 }
 ```

+### Wiki
+You can find more information about current project on [wiki](https://github.com/boyko-ant/ASP.NET-CORS/wiki).

 ### Demo
 You can clone this repository and checkout my demo projects if you want to understand how it works in more details.